AdobeDocs/experience-manager-65.de-DE/help/sites-administering/adobeanalytics-link.md

 1. Enable **Custom Link Tracking** to override the link tracking configuration of the Adobe Analytics framework and to enable link tracking for the current link.

 1. (Optional) To track events with the link click, add Adobe Analytics event names in the **Include Adobe Analytics Variables** field.
-Trennen Sie beispielsweise mehrere Ereignisnamen durch Kommas.
+Trennen Sie beispielsweise mehrere Ereignis durch Kommas.

    `event1, event22`.